LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Dissipation Analysis of Neural Networks

 \subsection{State space representation for convolutions}

-In kernel representation \eqref{eq:conv_dD}, convolutions are not amenable to SDP-based methods, yet they can be recast as fully-connected layers using a Toeplitz matrix representation \cite{Goodfellow-et-al-2016,pauli2022neural,aquino2022robustness}, their Fourier transform can be parameterized \cite{wang2023direct} or, alternatively, we can find a state space representation \cite{gramlich2023convolutional,pauli2024state}.
-The latter is more compact than its alternatives and our representation of choice in this work.
-In this section, we therefore present state space representations for 1-D and 2-D convolutions.
-In particular, we present a mapping from the kernel parameters to the matrices of the state space representation \cite{pauli2024state}.
-This representation will subsequently be used to parameterize the kernel parameters of the convolution.
+In kernel representation \eqref{eq:conv_dD}, convolutions are not amenable to SDP-based methods.
+However, they can be reformulated as fully connected layers via Toeplitz matrices \citep{Goodfellow-et-al-2016,pauli2022neural,aquino2022robustness}, parameterized in the Fourier domain \citep{wang2023direct}, or represented in state space \citep{gramlich2023convolutional,pauli2024state}.
+In what follows, we present compact state space representations for 1-D and 2-D convolutions derived in \citep{pauli2024state}, which allow the direct parameterization of the kernel parameters.

 \paragraph*{1-D convolutions} A possible discrete-time state space representation of a convolutional layer \eqref{eq:conv_1D} with stride $s=1$ is given by

 with initial condition $x[0]=0$, where

 In \eqref{eq:ss_conv}, we denote the state, input, and output by $x[i]\in\bbR^{n}$, $u[i]\in\bbR^{c_-}$ and $y[i]\in\bbR^{c}$, respectively, and the state dimension is $n=rc_{-}$.